nahuef/statsViewer/README.md

             "stats_path": "C:\\Program Files (x86)\\Steam\\steamapps\\common\\FPSAimTrainer\\FPSAimTrainer\\stats"
         }
         ```
+        > Make sure you duplicate each "\\", as in the example above.

-        If your steam library is not installed in the default location you will need change the path manually to point it to the right `stats` folder (see below "How to find `stats` folder").
-Make sure you either use double `\\` or single `/`.
+        If your steam library is not installed in the default location you will need change the path manually to point it to the right `stats` folder (Instructions: ["Find your stats folder"](docs/statsFolder.md)).
 Done.

     3. **For the lazy ones**.
 Copy the contents from `StatsViewer` folder (the one you extracted in step 1) and paste them in the same directory of your `stats` folder.